• Proposed

 Why suggested for a Global Red List Assessment?

 An arctic-alpine species with a small world population (< 300 records globally).
-Grows in subarctic-alpine heathlands and grasslands (Europe) and subalpine coniferous woodlands (USA).
-The on-going climate change combined with ceasing reindeer grazing are threats in Europe (overgrowth).
+Grows in subarctic-alpine heathlands and grassland (Europe) and subalpine coniferous woodlands (USA).
+The on-going climate change combined with ceasing cattle/reindeer grazing are threats in Europe (overgrowth).
 American situation unknown.

 Geographic range

 Described fron Western North America where it seems to occur regularly (Rocky Mountains, the Pacific North West and the Pacific South West).
 Ochoa & Moreno (2006) recorded it from a single locality in Mexico, In Europe recently identified from subalpine-arctic/alpine habitats in Norway and Sweden.
-An unverified record from The Pyrenees needs confirmation.
-Records from e-DNA soil samples from Asia (Taipee and Vietnam) and Africa (Rwanda) are doubtful (ITS 96-97% similarity with reference sequence) and should not be included in the present species concept.
+Unverified records from Spain (Pyrenées) and Switzerland (the Alps) need confirmation.
+Records from e-DNA soil samples from Asia (Taipee and Vietnam) and Africa (Rwanda) are doubtful (ITS 96-97% similarity with reference sequence) and should not be included in the present evaluation.

 Population and Trends